meeeejin/SWE3033-F2021/week-4/README.md

 $ ./bin/mysqladmin -uroot -pyourPassword shutdown
 ```

-### 4. Change the page size and repeat steps 1-3
+### 5. Change the page size and repeat steps 1-4

 ## Report Submission

-1. Load and Run the TPC-C benchmark on MySQL by varying the page size of MySQL
+1. Load the TPC-C data with different page sizes and run the benchmark on MySQL
     - 4KB, 8KB, 16KB
+    - Set the buffer size as you want (within 10% to 50% of database size)
 2. Observe how the performance metrics (e.g., IOPS, hit ratio, etc.) and TpmC change over time
 3. Present the experimental results
 4. Analyze the results